yipyeeep/next-portfolio/README.md

 # next-portfolio

 ## Roadmap
-- [ ] Change mdx content.
+- [ ] Change mdx content
 - [ ] Deploy to yipyeeep.com
+- [ ] Add hyperlink to projects
-- [ ] Add links from skill page to project page, and vice versa.
+- [ ] Add links from skill page to project page, and vice versa
+- [ ] Add a horizontal scrolling menu to showcase skill set